UNICORE-EU/uftp-docs/source/user-docs/uftp-client/manual.rst

 	$ uftp cp -t 2 https://localhost:9000/rest/auth/TEST:/home/demo/* .

-Files larger than a certain size will be transferred concurrently using more than one stream.
-This threshold size is 512MB, but you can set it to a different value using the ``-T`` option.
-For example, to split files larger than 1MB
+To split up files larger than a certain size and transfer them in chunks, you need to specify a "split size" using the ``-T`` option.
+For example, to split up files larger than 1MB

 .. code:: console

 	$ uftp cp -t 2 -T 1M https://localhost:9000/rest/auth/TEST:/home/demo/* .

+.. important:: NOTE: uftp client versions before 1.7.0 have an automatic split size set to 512MB, with 1.7.0 and later you MUST use "-T ..." to enable file splitting.

 Byte ranges